 While Bunsik on Charing Cross Road does make amazing Korean corn dogs, my favorite spot to get them is Uh K Dogs and Juicy inside Camden Market.

-What makes this food spot interesting is that everything there is halal, where Bunsik also serves pork.
+What makes this food spot interesting is that everything there is halal, whereas Bunsik also serves pork.

 The hot dogs, made of sausage or mozzarella, are dipped in a thick batter, and then coated with diced potatoes or ramen noodles.